waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Current Hypotheses & Puzzles

 - **Pokémon Mansion 2F Puzzle (Positional Triggers):** The gates on this floor are not just controlled by the switch at (3, 12).
 My own movement and position act as triggers.
 For example, moving to (11, 10) caused the gates at (10, 5) and (10, 6) to open, and moving to (21, 13) opened the gates at (19, 9) and (20, 9).
 This means I need to carefully map out which movements trigger which gates.
-- **Hypothesis (Blocked Path on 3F - DISPROVEN):** The hypothesis that a hidden passage exists in the wall dividing the eastern and western sections of 3F is likely false.
-Tests at (11, 12) and (11, 11) both failed. **New Plan:** Re-investigate the warp at (8, 11) to see if it provides access to the eastern side of the floor from another level, which would allow me to follow the Scientist's hint and jump down a hole.

 ## III.
 Process & Strategy Insights
 - **Immediate Maintenance is Paramount:** My repeated failure to fix my `find_path` tool immediately was a critical process violation.
 The tool failed to account for elevation changes, attempting to path directly between `ground` and `elevated_ground`.
 This has now been corrected.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.